Other Payment Methods (including online secure pay)

 Yellow Jacket Traits

-Aerial Yellow Jackets nest in trees, shrubs, under decks, or high in the eaves, their nest is very visible and easy to identify; a "football" or upside down teardrop-shaped nest constructed from gray paper with a single hole on the bottom.
+Aerial Yellow Jackets nest in trees, shrubs, under decks or high in the eaves, their nest is very visible and easy to identify.
+Often shaped like a football, the nests are constructed from gray paper with a single hole on the bottom.

 Yellow Jackets actually make this paper themselves by chewing on tiny slivers of wood.
-The young are hatched and food is stored in the nest's center or "core" of hexagonal (or six-sided) cells.
-See picture at the left.
+The young are hatched, and food is stored in the nest's core of hexagonal cells.

 Remove the Yellow Jackets